hiibolt/KnowledgeBase/pages/Relations.md

 	- #### Symmetric Property
 	  If, for (y, x) \epsilon R, there is (x ,y), relation R is symmetrical.
 	- #### Transitive Property
-	  If xRy + yRz implies xRz
+	  If xRy and yRz implies xRz.